- Sand Creek Member Assistance Website - click on "wellness center" your password is sdsb1

 Disability Rights South Dakota is Here to Help

 LAWYERS ASSISTANCE COMMITTEE

 Your Bar Leadership has been concerned that members needing help with chemical dependency or mental health issues may be reluctant to call State Bar Headquarters to inquire where to seek help.
-Phone calls seeking help for themselves or a loved one or a partner have always and will continue to be kept strictly confidential.
-That said, Bar Leadership has determined that a referral agency independent of the State Bar staff may reduce any reluctance to call.
-Thus, beginning July 1, 2017, we have entered into a contract with South Dakota Advocacy.
-Both LCL and LAC committees have provided names and contact information for referrals.
+Phone calls seeking help for themselves, a loved one or a colleague have always and will continue to be kept strictly confidential.
+That said, Bar Leadership has determined that a referral agency independent of State Bar staff may reduce any reluctance to call.
+Thus, beginning July 1, 2017, individuals concerned about an attorney in their life can call Disability Rights South Dakota for assistance.
+Both LCL and LAC committees provided names and contact information to Disability Rights SD for referrals.
 You will be provided with the names and phone numbers and can proceed to call whomever you select from the appropriate list.

-Phone calls to SD Advocacy are kept strictly confidential.
+Phone calls to Disability Rights SD are kept strictly confidential.